 ETA 18th October 2021: Novelist and journalist Susan Elliott Wright says she was sceptical until she found herself "in the grip of a hideous, criplling paralysis".
-It's nice to know later that something which really helped was discovering Julie Cohen's account of her experience.
+It's nice to know that something which really helped here was discovering Julie Cohen's account of her experience of writer's block.

 Of course it can be easier to declare that you're stuck than to go on facing up to just how difficult this writing thing can be, day after day.
 Even mental brick walls are not pleasant to keep on banging your head against, and if it's not your writing which is putting the shillings in the teapot on the mantelpiece ready for the rent-collector then it's horribly tempting to stop.

 But earning a living isn't the only thing which makes writing central to a writer's life.
 What we're talking about here is the writer who stares at a blank screen for four hours with tears pouring down their face, or spends eight hours a day writing eight words, and the next day re-writing them…and rewriting the same words every day for a month.
 We're talking about disabling terror or utter, wretched blankness, perhaps for months.
 As one of the writers says in the Royal Literary Fund's thread of mini-podcasts on writer's block: having writer's block can't be sheer laziness, because it's much harder work than writing is.

 As far as I'm concerned, telling someone with real, serious writer's block that all it takes is willpower, and a proper (read: macho) breadwinner's need to pay the rent, is like telling someone with clinical depression that all it takes is pulling your socks up for the sake of the children.